Paramwas/pesaserve/README.md

 ---
 ### Installation
-- **For installation and app usage feel free to contact me via linkedin ** https://www.linkedin.com/in/peter-waweru-98374828a/
+- **For installation and app usage click the link and download https://www.dropbox.com/scl/fi/wsesif7pjll6y9wyj1ou6/pesaserve.apk?rlkey=46dhj1h7ywgcg7icqtosjlmxs&st=lhj1mij7&dl=1
+- ** After installing go and click on register and login with the details to access the app